 Video: Hospital for Advanced Surgery at Jacobs Medical Center

-The Hospital for Advanced Surgery will offer patients access to more than 200 surgeons who specialize in complex procedures for all medical conditions.
+The Hospital for Advanced Surgery, located on the second and third floors of UC San Diego Jacobs Medical Center, will offer patients access to more than 200 surgeons who specialize in complex procedures for all medical conditions.

 State-of-the-Art Hospital Design

-Patients will recover in one of 24 Intensive Care Unit (ICU) or 12 Intermediate Care Unit (IMU) rooms.
-All of the rooms will be private, each with a bathroom and a fold-out bed for a family member.
+Patients will recover in one of 36 private Intensive Care Unit or Intermediate Care Unit rooms.
+Each room has a private bathroom and fold-out bed for a family member.

 NOTICE: All Jacobs Medical Center images, such as photographs and renderings, are copyrighted by UC San Diego Health Sciences’ Marketing & Communications Department, and are for its exclusive use.
 To obtain permission to use any of these images, please contact Beth Regan at email@example.com.